ToshioCP/LaTeX-BuildTools/Readme.md

 #### newtex

-    $ newtex [-en|-ja] bookname
     $ newtex

-Newtex is used when you make a new latex document.
-It is recommended that you should decide the structure and chapters in advance.
+Newtex is used when you make a new latex document. irst, decide the structure and chapters and make `newtex.conf` in advance.

-This script is run twice.

-1. Type `newtex [-en|-ja] bookname`, then it makes `bookname` folder and a text file `skeketon.tex` in it.
+This script makes a directory and generates template files according to `newtex.conf`.

+1. There is `newtex.conf` file in the Buildtools source files.
+Modify it to fit your environment and tex source files you will make.
+2. Execute `newtex`.
+Then it make a directory which name is the same as `title` in `newtex.conf`.
-`bookname` is the name of the document (it is usually a book).
+However, the space characters in the value of `title` is converted to underscore in the name of the directory.
-For example, if you make a book "LaTeX for beginners", you type `newtex 'LaTeX for beginners'`.
-You can specify the language with options.
-The option `-en` is English and `-ja` is Japanese.
-2. Edit skeleton.txt.
-In this file, you specify chapters, which are surrounded by double quotes, and corresponding file names with no spaces in it.
-3. Change the current directory to `bookname` folder and run `newtex` without any arguments, then it changes the rootfile and generates subfile templates.
+The script also generates template files under the directory.

 #### lb